 (a)), NOLs and tax credit carryforwards need to be evaluated differently.
 To illustrate, assume that a US entity generated an NOL carryforward of $500 on its tax return for a particular year, but only $400 of that amount was recognizable in the financial statements because of an uncertain tax position that totaled $100.
 The uncertain position is not examined by the IRS in the subsequent examination, and the examination is later closed.

 In this case, it is unlikely that the entity would be in a position to conclude that the unrecognized benefit of $100 was effectively settled upon closure of the examination for the year in which the NOL first arose.
-This is because the IRS not only has the ability to examine or reexamine the positions that led to the generation of the NOL and tax credit carryforwards, but in many cases will examine or re-examine those positions when they are utilized on a future year’s tax return.
-The IRS can perform the re-examination even if the statute of limitations for the year of generation has since expired.
+This is because the IRS has the ability to examine the positions that led to the generation of the NOL and tax credit carryforwards if the issues were not previously examined when the carryforwards are utilized on a future year’s tax return.
+The IRS can perform the examination of the loss even if the statute of limitations for the year of generation has since expired as it affects a later open tax year.
 Other jurisdictions may have the same or a similar ability based in tax law, regulations, or judicial doctrine.

 Assessing whether an appeal is effectively settled